Details for Canoe Families

-Welcome to Salmon Homecoming!
+Welcome to our 2023 Salmon Homecoming Celebration!

 Cultural Demonstrator Registration

 Registration is necessary, to enable effective time management, but is also free for those who are not selling art for their primary purpose.
 The Salmon Homecoming Board requests authentic art and performers only.
-Also, a single item from each carver or other artisan is requested for a Salmon Homecoming auction.